Joshua (Josh) B. Boesche

 Ken earned a Bachelor of Science in electrical engineering from the University of Wisconsin-Platteville.

 Malcolm McIntosh is a lead engineer and project manager whose primary responsibility is to manage technology development projects for the Neural Engineering Laboratory.
 He is presently working on developing an animal-use neurochemical sensing system and a follow-on human-use device.

-Malcolm has a Master of Science in physics from the Georgia Institute of Technology and a Bachelor of Science in physics from the College of Charleston in Charleston, South Carolina.
+Malcolm has a Master of Science in physics from the Georgia Institute of Technology and a Bachelor of Science in physics from the College of Charleston.
 He is also a certified project management professional.